Palm Sunday: Biblical basis and symbolism

 In the accounts of the four canonical Gospels, Christ's triumphal entry into Jerusalem takes place a week before his resurrection.
 Only the Gospel of John shows a timeline of the event, dated six days before the Passover.

 The raising of Lazarus is mentioned only by the Gospel of John, in the previous chapter.
 The Eastern Orthodox Church and the Eastern Catholic Churches which follows the Byzantine Rite, commemorate it on Lazarus Saturday, following the text of the Gospel.
 In fact, the Jewish calendar dates begin at sundown of the night beforehand, and conclude at nightfall.

 The Gospel of Matthew states that this happened that the prophecy might be fulfilled of: Zechariah 9:9 "The Coming of Zion's King – See, your king comes to you, righteous and victorious, lowly and riding on a donkey, on a colt, the foal of a donkey".
 It suggests that Jesus was declaring he was the King of Israel.

 According to the Gospels, Jesus Christ rode on a donkey into Jerusalem, and the celebrating people there laid down their cloaks and small branches of trees in front of him, singing part of Psalm 118: 25–26 – Blessed is He who comes in the name of the Lord.
 We bless you from the house of the Lord.

 The symbolism of the donkey may refer to the Eastern tradition that it is an animal of peace, unlike the horse which is the animal of war.
 A king would have ridden a horse when he was bent on war and ridden a donkey to symbolize his arrival in peace.
 Christ's entry to Jerusalem would have thus symbolized his entry as the Prince of Peace, not as a war-waging king.
-Thus there have been two different meanings (or more levels of biblical hermeneutics): an historical meaning, truly happening according to the Gospels, and a secondary meaning in the symbolism.
+Thus, there have been two different meanings (or more levels of biblical hermeneutics): a historical meaning, truly happening according to the Gospels, and a secondary meaning in the symbolism.